agahkarakuzu/r2017b-engine-cmake-example/README.md

 export CXX = /usr/bin/g++-4.9
 ```

-You can change gcc/g++ versions depending on your MARLAB version.
+You can change gcc/g++ versions depending on your MATLAB version.

 * Build: